Mustaballer/UTEK-2022-Programming/README.md

-# UTEK2022
+# UTEK 2022

-The main repository for our submission to UTEK2022 Programming Competition.
+The main repository for our submission to the UTEK 2022 Programming Competition.

 Team
 ------------